nevillegrech/gigahorse-toolchain/README.md

 ## Documentation

-Sphinx is used for documentation generation with documentation source files in `doc/source/`.
+Sphinx is used for code documentation generation.
+Sphinx source files are in `doc/source/`.
 To build clean HTML documentation, run:

 ```